Review Sheet -- Test 2 (Week 6) Biology 1224 -- Entomology; James Adams

 toxic, paralyzing compounds in their saliva; many may painfully bite humans.

-The endopterygotes have no orders that have successfully invaded this "sucking plant juices"
+The endopterygotes have no orders that have successfully invaded this

 niche to any great extent, probably because the Hemiptera have kept them excluded.